 The smallish Bolt still refilled more than a whole phone, topping up 1.3 Galaxy S8s.
 Its full phone refuel times aren't fantastic for the Galaxy S8 (112 minutes) or iPhone 8 Plus (129 minutes).
 Short-term charging showed off some prowess on the Galaxy S8 (22% in 15 minutes, 47% in 30 minutes and 81% in 60 minutes), and the iPhone 8 Plus (17 % in 15 minutes, 33 % in 30 minutes, 63 % in 60 minutes).

-Size isn't everything.
-But if you've got time and a lot of gadgets, this no-name charger might be right for you.
+If you've got a lot of gadgets, this portable charger might be right for you

 Capacity: 22400mAh | Output Ports: 3x USB-A | Input Ports: 1x microUSB | Weight: 16.2 ounces | Measurements: 6.3 x 3.1 x 0.9 inches